risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Loading-Assets.md

 }
 ```

-#### Loading LanguageFiles with R2API
+### Loading LanguageFiles with R2API

-R2API automatically load any file with extension .language if it detects one in the bepinex/plugins folder
+R2API automatically loads any file with extension .language if it detects one in the bepinex/plugins folder
 [More details in this page](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Localization/)

 If you want to load language files manually instead, you can do something like this: